A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Model and properties

-for all $t \in [0,T]$ $\mathbb{P}$-almost surely.
-Conditions required to ensure the existence of such a process $(X(t))_{t \in [0,T]}$ are, e.g., discussed in \cite{Alyushina1988,Khasminskii2012,Krylov1991,Mao2011}.
+Conditions required to ensure the existence of a unique strong solution of SDE~\eqref{eq:semi_linear_SDE}, which is regular in the sense of \cite{Khasminskii2012}, i.e., it is defined on the entire interval $[0,T]$ such that sample paths do not blow up to infinity in finite time, are, e.g., discussed in \cite{Alyushina1988,Khasminskii2012,Krylov1991,Mao2011}.
 Here, we follow the setting in \cite{Hutzenthaler2012_2,Kelly2017,Tretyakov2012} and suppose that the drift satisfies a global one-sided Lipschitz condition and is allowed to grow polynomially at infinity.
 It suffices to place these conditions on $N$: \begin{assumption} \begin{enumerate}[label=\text{(A\arabic*)}] \item The function $N$ is globally one-sided Lipschitz continuous, i.e., there exists a constant $c_1>0$ such that

 \item The function $N$ grows at most polynomially, i.e., there exist constants $c_2>0$ and $\chi\geq 1$ such that